madkins23/gin-utils/README.md

 The `handler.Wrapper` mechanism can encapsulate an arbitrary object instantiating `handler.CanServe`.
 Once created, this object can return a `gin.HandlerFunc` to be used when configuring `gin`.
+The main use is to pass in options to be invoked within the handler function thus returned, which at this time is just a Cross-Origin Resource Sharing (CORS) flag.

 ### Results